matomo-org/device-detector/README.md

 ### Hacking the library

-This is an open source library under license GPL v3 or later.
+This is a free/libre library under license GPL v3 or later.

 Your pull requests and/or feedback is very welcome!